 - Ready to try web-based video conferencing

-- Willing to participate in a self-directed 3 hour online training
+- Willing to participate in a self-directed, accredited 3 hour online training

-- Able to commit to a regular monthly time of 2 to 4 hours to provide pro bono online summary legal advice
+- Able to commit to approximately of 2 to 4 hours a month providing pro bono summary legal advice

 - Free access to “Effective Lawyering with Clients Leaving Abusive Relationships“, a professional training on the issue of violence against women and its relationship with family law, accredited for 1 hour 20 minutes Professionalism Hours and eligible for up to 1 hour 10 minutes Substantive Hours, available online and on your own time